MicroPanda123/Simple-Python-Downloader/README.md

 and then progress bar will update everytime that amount of Bytes was downloaded.

 So yeah that's it.
 Have fun of my messy code.

+Defaultly if you use 1, 1024 or 1048576 as chunk size it will set into B, KB or MB, because old me thought that was a really cool functionality.